 One of the most popular events that takes place here is the Kecak fire dance.
 The dance tells us the story of ‘The Epic Ramayana’ (a Hindu classic about Lord Rama written by poet Valmiki) in a unique way.
 The dancers in their ‘loincloth’ move rhythmically chanting the words “chak ke-chak ke-chak ke-chak” continuously.
 The colourful attire, the chanting of “ke-chak” and the beautiful scenery is a treat to the eyes and ears.
 It is truly one of the most magnificent performances the island offers and will certainly get the “ke-chak” sound stuck in your head for at least a week.

 The infamous rice terrace of Bali is a must visit.
 Something about the green like emerald fields is just so refreshing!
 This iconic spot is perfect for photographers looking to capture the beauty of Bali.
 The fields are most scenic during sunrise.
 You can enjoy the view of the Tallalang Rice terrace from nearby cafes that overlook the field.

 In fact, the Jatiluwih Rice Terrace is recognized by UNESCO as an important cultural landscape.

 Mount Batur is an active volcano located in the Bangli Regency.
 Its last eruption in 2000, the mountain is open to visitors.
 If you are looking for some adventure, hiking the mountain is a perfect idea.
-It is 1717 metres above sea level and it takes about 2 hours.
+It is 1717 meters above sea level and it takes about 2 hours.
 Hikers have described the difficulty level as “easy to moderate”.
-If you are lucky, during sunset or sunrise, you can catch a panoramic view of the neighbouring mountain, Mount Agang and a sea of clouds.
+If you are lucky, during sunset or sunrise, you can catch a panoramic view of the neighboring mountain, Mount Agang, and a sea of clouds.
 It is truly breathtaking.

 If you love exotic faraway places, like discovering destinations, you will love Bali and all things to do here!